KaiAragaki/kai/content/blog/2022-04-12-serving-up-plates-with-gp/index.markdown

 slug: []
 categories: []
 tags: []
+excerpt: "Tidy microwell data using a succinct yet powerful grammar with {gp}"
 ---

 If I'm not staring at a computer screen[^1], I'm staring at a microwell plate, doing my duty as a lab rat: moving little liquids from one place to another.